Introduction to Political Theory (Core)

 This course is designed to provide an introduction to the study of foreign aid and development.
 It begins by reviewing the logic and evidence of arguments for and against the provision of foreign aid.
 It introduces a set of analytic tools based on political economy to evaluate the current debates on foreign aid and to draw policy-relevant conclusions.
 The second part of the course turns attention to the interrelationship between foreign aid, poverty, and revolutions.

-This seminar builds a framework for understanding and analyzing ethnic conflict.
-The assigned readings will provide a knowledge base that will help develop the skills to think critically about nations, states and the politics of belonging.
-Using an interdisciplinary approach, we will discuss foundational work on nations, nationalism, and ethnic groups and examine theories of ethnic group conflict are discussed.
-The course considers ethnic conflict in the contexts of history, culture, inequality, religion, fear and insecurity in ethnic conflicts.
-The relevance of geography, environmental issues and competition will be discussed.
-Additionally, we will examine specific thematic areas, including: ethnic violence, globalization, migration, citizenship and multiculturalism.
+This seminar builds a framework for understanding and analyzing the politics of national identity.
+The assigned readings will provide a knowledge base that will help you develop the skills to think critically about nations, states and the politics of belonging.
+Using an interdisciplinary approach, foundational work on nations, nationalism, and ethnic groups and examine theories of ethnic group conflict are discussed.
+The course considers ethnic conflict in the contexts of history, culture, inequality, religion, fear and insecurity.
+The relevance of geography, environmental issues and resource competition will be discussed.
+Additionally, specific thematic areas are examined, including: ethnic violence, globalization, migration, citizenship and multiculturalism.

 This course is designed to provide am introduction to the study of revolutions.
 It explores the political mechanisms contributing to revolutions and the context for political violence.
 It begins by defining revolution and examining competing theories about its causes, outcomes, and processes.
 It explores the main theoretical approaches to explaining revolutionary phenomena, namely structural and subjectivist.